dasBikash84/android-super-activity/README.md

 ```

 ## Features
-- Offers an elegant interface to manage Fragment stack for a single activity application.
+- Offers an elegant interface to manage Fragment back stack for a single activity application.
 - By default new fragments will be loaded on stack.
 Optionally it could be loaded clearing back stack also.

 ## Usage example